 I’ve been very busy the past few months until an invitation reminded me that I badly needed a beach break.
 Sometimes we tend to forget that there’s more to life than just pushing yourself too much for a living.
 We forget that for our works to be done more efficiently, we need to unwind and take a break.
 Anything too much is bad.
 Balance is the key, as they say.

 But for now, let’s cut the drama and proceed to the actual trip.
 We were very excited we left home at 2:00 in the morning and arrived roughly 4 hours later.
 Isla Frontera de Pacifica Resort is about 30 minutes from I Love Dingalan Marker.
-The journey to the resort was an easy peasy as the roads are cemented despite being secluded.
+The journey to the resort was an easy peasy as the roads are paved despite being secluded.
 Though everyone should still be careful at all times as some parts are curvy.

 Upon entering the resort I thought it was still under construction.
 The entrance gate seems temporary and there were trucks and few construction materials at the entrance.
 But few steps further, we were greeted by attractive villas and lots of towering coconut trees producing that tropic and province vibe.
 It did not look charming on the outside, but it was such a gem on the inside.
 Don’t judge the book and you know the next words, I guess?
 (Just trying not to sound too cliche) *wink*